California Hourly Paycheck Calculator

 2016Verify with CA EDD

 California uses state and federal criteria for white-collar exemptions.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold (often tied to a multiple of the state minimum wage for full-time work).
-Job titles alone don’t confer exemption.
+Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold, often tied to a multiple of the state minimum wage for full-time work.
+Job titles alone do not confer exemption.
 Confirm industry-specific rules and local wage ordinances.

 Insert the latest U.S. Census/ACS one-year (or five-year) estimates before publishing.